 will have topics to be studied announced by the Division.

 is intended to familiarize students with the function of Folklore in the educational process.
 Emphasis will be on cultural transmission, cultural learning and child training practices (including mechanisms of social control.)
 The relationship of formal to informal education will be examined with particular reference to Newfoundland.

-Credit may not be obtained for Folklore 3920 and either the former Folklore 3030 or Folklore 4475.
+Credit may not be obtained for both Folklore 3930 and the former Folklore 2400.